saidivya25aiengineer/FastAPI/README.md

 # FastAPI
-Fast API and its appications
+Fast API and its applications